cobianzo/asim-solar-project/README.md

 - The map in step 1 must have the adminLabel === 'map-roof'
 - The map in step 2 must have the adminLabel === 'map-rectangle'
 - The map in step 3 must have the adminLabel === 'map-panelli'
+- The radio select for the orientation of the segments must have the class === 'segment-rotation'

 # Develop